 1:1 Chromebook Initiative

-Beginning in the 2016-2017 school year, our district will provide all students in Grades 3 through 8 with a Chromebook.
+Since the 2016-2017 school year, our district has provided all students in Grades 2 through 8 with a Chromebook.
 Students will use their Chromebooks at school and be charged and stowed in their classroom.

 This is an exciting time for our district.
 We believe a Chromebook for each student will lead to an overall enhanced educational experience, better student organizational skills and learning and sharing beyond the walls of the conventional classroom.